 If the modem detects low signal strength (below 10/31), the antenna should be re-orientated to capture best signal or fitted with a Yagi directional arial (pointing at the nearest base station) in areas where signal coverage is poor.
 Below 10 and you'll more likely to have problems with getting LTE and the system may back off to 3G/EDGE/GPRS modes.

-The other problem case worth mentioning is occasionally modems can get stuck in the "Not registered, not searching" mode, here a "soft" reset can be issued to the modem via at command :
+Occasionally modems can get stuck in the "Not registered, (not) searching" mode, or report really odd signal strength values, here a soft reset can be issued to the modem via AT commands (depending on modem type) :

-This usually is enough to restart the network registration process, failing that the entire device can be powered off and on again via either GPIO23 or GPIO39 (/dev/pcie-disable) - see GPIO section for more details
+This usually is enough to reboot the modem firmware and restart the network registration process, failing that the device can be toggled in/out of airplane mode or given a hardware reset, using either 'Wireless Disable' (GPIO39) or 'Modem Reset' (GPIO23) Lines (see GPIO docs section for details).

 Here are some useful links containing more information :